 Marriage in Germany

-In Germany, marriage may only be contracted before a registrar.
-It is suggested that foreign citizens contact the appropriate registrar's office (Standesamt) for detailed information.
+In Germany marriage may only be contracted before a registrar.
+A religious ceremony is optional.
 This instructional pamphlet conveys general information only.
-Application should be filed with the registrar's office where either party has his or her residence.
-If neither party has a residence in the Federal Republic of Germany, one of the following central registrar's offices should be contacted:
+Please contact the appropriate registrar's office (“Standesamt”) for detailed information.
+Applications should be filed with the registrar's office in Germany where either party has his or her residence.
+If neither party has a residence in the Federal Republic of Germany, the registrar's office has to be contacted, where the marriage should take place.

 Documents to submit

-2. Original birth certificate or certified copy showing parents' names.
+Birth certificate (not older than 6 months) in original or as certified true copy showing parents' names.
 A translation might be required.
 A baptismal certificate is not acceptable.
 Certificate of Naturalization must also be exhibited if applicant has been naturalized.

-If the previous marriage was dissolved by a court other than a German court, the divorce decree might have to be approved by the appropriate German State Ministry of Justice.
+If the previous marriage was dissolved by a court other than a German court, the divorce decree might have to be approved by the appropriate German federal-state administration of justice department.

-5. If a minor, a statement executed by a legal representative, i.e. father and mother or guardian, before a notary public, giving consent in accordance with the laws of the individual's country.
+If one of the fiancés is a minor, a statement executed by a legal representative, i.e. father and mother or guardian, before a notary public, giving consent in accordance with the laws of the individual's country.
 Since some German States require a special form of consent, the appropriate registrar should be contacted for detailed information.

-If you and your future wife/husband intend to establish a joint residence in Germany, please see link below for further information on getting a residence permit.
+If you and your future spouse intend to establish a joint residence in Germany, please familiarize yourself with the rules for getting a Residence Permit